bertkdowns/pyomo-replace/paper/paper.md

 Traditionally, EOMs were built in special-purpose languages, such as GAMS and AMPL.
 More recently they have moved to general-purpose programming languages, which have extra tooling available that allow you to build and initialise large EOMs programmatically [@jusevivcius2021experimental].
 Some of the main modern equation-oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.

-We will focus on Pyomo in particular here, as it was built with chemical process modelling in mind and has good libraries to aid in chemical process modelling [@hart2011pyomo].
+We will focus on Pyomo in particular here, as it was built with process modelling in mind and has good libraries to aid in process modelling [@hart2011pyomo].
 It is a framework for building mathematical models that is written in Python .
 It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
 The equation-oriented modelling framework Pyomo includes the following abstractions:

 - Variables can be either *Fixed* or *Unfixed* respectively.
 A variable $x_i$ that is fixed to a real value $\bar{x}_i$  adds another equation $f_i(x): x_i - \bar{x}_i$ to the set of constraint expressions, so that $x_i = \bar{x}_i$.
 Because pyomo makes it easy to change which variables are fixed and which are unfixed, a model with the same structure can be used to solve for different variables.
 - Variables and constraints of similar form be grouped together through pyomo the pyomo `IndexedSet` functionality.
 A variable or constraint is added for each item in the set.
 Sets are constant - you can't add or remove items during solving - but they provide a generalisation that makes it easy to scale up, down, or modify problems for slightly different cases.
 - Variables can be grouped into *Blocks*.
 Blocks can also have sub-blocks inside them, making a tree data structure^[Variables and Blocks can be thought of like Files and Folders in a filesystem.
 Blocks only provide structure but no information, and can be nested inside each other, while variables contain the actual values in the model].

 Blocks are of particular interest here.
 Similar to how a class in object-oriented programming provides encapsulation of more complex functionality, Blocks are used to isolate the complex internal models of different parts of a system.
-For example, in a mathematical model of a chemical factory, a block may be used to model each individual unit operation (a pump, heater, tank, etc).
+For example, in a mathematical model of a factory, a block may be used to model each individual unit operation (a pump, heater, tank, etc).
 The model inside the unit operation is isolated from the higher level model, which only cares about the properties of the fluid flowing in and out of the unit operation block.

-Pyomo also includes some even higher level modelling extensions, which are of particular relevance to Chemical Process Modelling:
+Pyomo also includes some even higher level modelling extensions, which are of particular relevance to Process Modelling:

 - *Pyomo.DAE* allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals [@nicholson2018pyomo].
-This is naturally useful in chemical and process modelling to create 1D simulations across time, taking in to account holdup, tank level, and so forth.
+This is naturally useful in process modelling to create 1D simulations across time, taking in to account holdup, tank level, and so forth.
 - *Pyomo.network* allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables [@bynum2021pyomo].
 In many domains the graph view better represents the model structure.
 It also allows propagating initial values throughout a model.
 This is of particular importance as it allows sharing of information between distinct blocks.
-In a Chemical Process, it is natural to use this interface to encode the connections between different unit operations, so that the output material of one unit operation is the input material to a successive unit operation.
+In a process, it is natural to use this interface to encode the connections between different unit operations, so that the output material of one unit operation is the input material to a successive unit operation.

 Pyomo's construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system [@dowling2015framework].
 One such library is IDAES-PSE.
 Built on top of Pyomo, it creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more [@miller2018next].
 It uses pyomo.DAE to represent time as a continuous differentiable property, and Pyomo.network to represent the connections between unit operations.
-Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is a chemical simulation platform.
+Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is viewed a process simulation platform.

 ### Squaring a model